manidf/labs.themwebs/README.md

-labs.themwebs is a playground to try out new stuff
+labs.themwebs is a code playground of Mannuel Ferreira